 health and accident insurance

 If the need arises, excellent medical facilities are available near the excavation site.
 It is extremely rare that archaeologists are ever injured.
-However, before departure, each volunteer must provide proof of health and accident insurance coverage if the need should arise.
+However, before departure, each volunteer must provide proof of health and accident insurance coverage.
 DO NOT FORGET your insurance card.
 It is also possible to purchase travel insurance.

 optional course credit